-Through our network of local members, and in collaboration with national governments, we seek to provide access, create demand and improve service delivery of contraception within the context of informed choice.
+In addition to concerted efforts to reach youth, through our network of local members and in collaboration with national governments, we seek to provide access, create demand for family planning and improve service delivery of contraception within the context of informed choice.
+We implement a number of other approaches and strategies to support FP2020 goals, including:

 - Creating franchised networks of medical providers to offer clinical services.

-- Expanding the reach of products and services through outreach events, task-shifting to lower level providers where possible and engaging community-based health workers.
+- Expanding the reach of products and services to underserved populations through outreach events, task-shifting to lower level providers where possible, and engaging community-based health workers.

 - Working with governments and key stakeholders to increase contraceptive security.